BabraMpofu/Networking_Project-with-router/README.md

 2. **Device Communication Setup**
 After assigning subnets, devices in different IPv6 networks could not communicate initially.
 This issue occurred because IPv6 routing was not yet enabled on the router.
-To resolve it, I enabled IPv6 routing using the following command:
+To resolve it, I enabled IPv6 routing using the following command:ipv6 unicast-routing.

 **Testing and Verification: IPv6 Subnet Implementation**